nodesource/distributions/scripts/deb/script_generator/README.md

 # Node.js Version Setup Scripts

-This repository contains scripts for setting up different versions of Node.js on RPM-based Linux systems.
+This repository contains scripts for setting up different versions of Node.js on Debian based Linux systems.

 ## Modifying the Scripts